Optical properties of InGaN quantum wells: accurately modeling the effects of disorder: Discussion and conclusions

 As the emission wavelength gets longer, these trends remain qualitatively valid and become more pronounced.
 Red LEDs exhibit the strongest disorder effects.
 This explains their large luminescence width and pronounced blue-shift with current density.
 Therefore, these unusual optical properties of red InGaN LEDs are found to be intrinsic, rather than caused by poor material quality.

 In perspective, disorder induces pronounced effects, despite the absence of full localization; these must be considered for a proper understanding of optical properties.
-This work has focused on visible InGaN quantum wells, but the underlying physics are expected to remain valid for other related materials, such as AlGaN emitters in the ultraviolet range, and more broadly, emergent nitride-based emitters.
-Therefore, the present work is intended to establish and validate a framework to understand disorder effects -- not only to describe existing LEDs, but also to guide the development and understanding of future emitters.
+This work has focused on visible InGaN quantum wells, but the underlying physics are expected to remain valid for other related materials, such as AlGaN emitters in the ultraviolet range.
+More broadly, our finding are likely relevant to many disordered semiconductors; indeed, regardless of the microscopic origin of disorder, its effects can be analyzed in terms of mobility edge and Urbach tail.
+Therefore, the present work is intended to establish and validate a framework to understand disorder effects -- not only to describe existing LEDs, but also to guide the development and understanding of future materials.